komura-crm/donaldboulton/src/content/pages/index.md

   ctaLink: /posts/creation-of-all
 ---

-Left Hand of God, first In Creation with Responsibilities for all in Creation.
+Left Hand of God, first In Creation with Responsibilities for All.